dockstore/dockstore-documentation/style-guide.md

 * Use `.. comment` to write comments
 * Use consistent indentation spacing within a single RST file
 * Do not break up body text with a newline every x characters
-* Use use \`this style \<https://example.com\>_` of formatting external hyperlinks, as it is less error prone than the method involving setting the target in another paragraph
+* Use \`this style \<https://example.com\>_` of formatting external hyperlinks, as it is less error prone than the method involving setting the target in another paragraph
 * Use headings in this way throughout the entire repository to avoid issues with embedding RST files into other RST files:

 > `page title`